 Intermediate District 287 Gifted Education Services through Northern Star Online is offering an advanced math program as an option for elementary and middle school talented math students during the school year.
-The Gifted Math Program is a combination of online learning and web-based seminars with occasional site-based classroom meetings.
-Testing for students in grades 4 through 7 to qualify for the program is held in the spring of each year.
+The Gifted Math Program is a combination of online learning with occasional online meetings.
+Qualifying assessment for students in grades 4 – 7 typically takes place during July and August.

 District 287 Service Center

 1820 N. Xenium Lane, Plymouth 55441

 Please note that students typically take 2-3 hours to complete the assessment.

 Please contact Carlos Connell-Torres by Carlos Connell-Torres by email or call 763.550.7223 regarding interest.

 How the Gifted Math Program Works

 Northern Star Online provides both a Gifted math program and a regular secondary math track for students.
 Please review NSO Math options.

 Using a combination of online course work, web conferencing, and classroom seminars, the courses involve a time commitment of 5 – 6 hours per week, replacing a student’s regular classroom math work.